Franz Xaver Kraus: Works

 Kraus's literary leanings were directed especially towards Italy.
 After a close study of Dante, covering years of labour, he published "Dante.
 Sein Leben und sein Werk.
 Sein Verhältniss zur Kunst und Politik" (Berlin, 1897).
 Somewhat earlier he had published "Luca Signorelli's Ilustrationen zu Dante's Divina Commedia" (Freiburg, 1892).

 His collected "Essays" belong to Kraus's most brilliant literary efforts (vols.
 I and II, Berlin, 1896 and 1901); they are of a literary, historical, and political character, and the majority appeared originally in the Deutsche Rundschau; particularly noteworthy are the essays "Antonio Rosmini" — for whom Kraus had a particular veneration — and "Francesco Petrarca in seinem Briefwechsel".

-Compared with literature and art, Kraus's work on church history takes second place.
-His "Lehrbuch der Kirchengeschichte fur Studierende" (lst ed. in 3 parts, Trier, 1872-5; 4th ed., 1896, French translation: "Histoire de l'Eglise par F. X. Kraus traduite par P. Godet et C. Verschaffel" (4 vols.
-Paris, 1891-2) contains much that is excellent, but has also serious defects.
-It is distinguished by clear and perspicuous arrangement, based more or less on that of the well-known manual of the Protestant historian Kurtz, and its narrative.
-One misses the objectivity of the historian, the author showing in many instances the influence which his liberalizing views exerted over his judgment.
+Kraus also published a number of works on church history.
+Notable among these is his "Lehrbuch der Kirchengeschichte fur Studierende" (lst ed. in 3 parts, Trier, 1872-5; 4th ed., 1896, French translation: "Histoire de l'Eglise par F. X. Kraus traduite par P. Godet et C. Verschaffel" (4 vols.
+Paris, 1891-2).
+The Catholic Encyclopedia praises this work for its organization and narrative, but criticizes its author's liberal views.
 At the second edition of 1882, Kraus was compelled by the pope to withdraw and revise it.
 The revised edition appeared in 1887 with the ecclesiastical imprimatur.

-The first edition of the church history was followed by the "Synchronistische Tabellen zur Kirchengeschichte" (Trier, 1876) and "Charakterbilder aus der christlichen Kirchengeschichte" (5 parts, Trier, 1877), which were designated the fourth and fifth divisions of the ecclesiastical history, but had really the character of separate works.
+The first edition of this church history was followed by the "Synchronistische Tabellen zur Kirchengeschichte" (Trier, 1876) and "Charakterbilder aus der christlichen Kirchengeschichte" (5 parts, Trier, 1877), which were designated the fourth and fifth divisions of the ecclesiastical history, but had really the character of separate works.
+Other works of church history by Kraus include: